discordjs/guide/guide/voice/voice-broadcasts.md

 The `.play()` method on a VoiceBroadcast returns a `BroadcastDispatcher` that can be used to control the playback of the audio stream like a regular `StreamDispatcher`.

-Playing a broadcast on a voice connection (i.e. to subscribing to the broadcast) is really easy!
+Playing a broadcast on a voice connection (i.e., to subscribing to the broadcast) is really easy!

 ```js
 // All 3 connections will play the same broadcast - they will play audio at the same time